-Code Digital Student Experience Code Teacher Resources U6 Number Sense - "Counting Cattle" (1-10) U6 Count with Me (1-20) U6 Number Sense - Counting in a Line (1-10) U8 Counting Sticks (1-20) U6 Number Sense - Counting a Static Scattered Group (1-10) U8 Counting Objects (1-20)
+Code Digital Student Experience Code Teacher Resources U6 Number Sense - "Counting Cattle" (1-10) U6 Count with Me (1-20)

 Understand the relationship between numbers and quantities; connect counting to cardinality.

 - a.
 When counting objects, say the number names in the standard order, pairing each object with one and only one number name and each number name with one and only one object. - b.
 Understand that the last number name said tells the number of objects counted.
 The number of objects is the same regardless of their arrangement or the order in which they were counted.